xcatliu/hexo-filter-date-from-git/README.md

 ## Usage

-The `date` property will be the first time when you submitted the post.
+The `date` property will be the first time when you committed the post.
 Same result as:

 ```shell
 git log --format="%ad" -- <file> | tail -1
 ```

-The `updated` property will be the last time when you submitted the post.
+The `updated` property will be the last time when you committed the post.
 Same result as:

 ```shell
 git log --format="%ad" -- <file> | tail -1
 ```

-**NOTICE:** If you created a new file, and before you submitted the file, the `date` and `updated` will be the time you run your hexo command.
+**NOTICE:** If you created a new file, and before you committed the file, the `date` and `updated` will be the time you run your hexo command.

 ## Options